DanuserLab/u-probe/README.md

 Please submit any feedback on this package, including bugs and feature requests, via the [Issues](https://github.com/DanuserLab/u-probe/issues) tab that is located at the top of this GitHub repository.
 General instruction on how to create an issue on GitHub can be found [here](https://docs.github.com/en/issues/tracking-your-work-with-issues/creating-an-issue).

 ## Version History
+### New in Version 3.7 (April, 2025):
+- Updated Step 12 Ratio Output to allow manual specification of color scale limits for the ratio output images.

 ### New in Version 3.6 (Jan.
 16th, 2025):
 - Improved the MSA (Multi Scale Automatic) Segmentation Process.
 Added a "Preview segmented image" option, and options to turn the display output figures or verbose mode on or off during the execution.